hyperledger/web3j/README.rst

 ------------------

 A web3j fat jar is distributed with each release providing command line tools.
-The command line allow you to use some of the functionality of web3j from your terminal:
+The command line tools allow you to use some of the functionality of web3j from the command line:

-- Create wallet
+- Wallet creation
-- Change wallet password
+- Wallet password management
-- Transfer funds from one wallet to another
+- Transfer of funds from one wallet to another
 - Generate Solidity smart contract function wrappers

 Please refer to the `documentation <http://docs.web3j.io/command_line.html>`_ for further